NashBernhart/fetch_playback/README.md

 # Fetch Playback

 fetch_playback is a ROS node to implement a 'programming by demonstration' functinoality on Fetch running Ubuntu 18 and ROS Melodic.
+This was inspired and draws from the fetch_pbd repo from Sarah Elliott at the University of Washington

 ## Requirements